 Are we in the days of the Last Judgement?
-The signs and symbols of the End of an Age are everywhere and this story of the sistine chapelinfamous Roman sixth-century church known as the Sistine Chapel reopening to the public after 30 years of restoration seems to align with the last days of the Apocalypse (unveiling).
+The signs and symbols of the End of an Age are everywhere and this story of the infamous Roman sixth-century church known as the Sistine Chapel reopening to the public after 30 years of restoration seems to align with the last days of the Apocalypse (unveiling).

 The Sistine Chapel was covered in 847 during an earthquake and it was only exposed in 1900.
 The Chapel’s frescoes of saints and martyrs, queens, popes and emperors have now been restored at a cost of about $2.1 funded by the Italian state and the World Monuments Fund.